juliantellez/typescript-react/README.md

 # Configurations files

-Libraries such as babel, jest, commitlint and eslint use [comsmiconfig](https://github.com/davidtheclark/cosmiconfig) to load their corresponding configurations.
+Libraries such as babel, husky, commitlint and eslint use [comsmiconfig](https://github.com/davidtheclark/cosmiconfig) to load their corresponding configurations.
 The configuration file could be one of the following:

 - a package.json property
 - a JSON or YAML, extensionless "rc file"